carlosv14/Chatty/README.md

 ### Run Chat Bot
 Chat bot is a separate project, you can either run the console project called "Chatty.ChatBot.ConsoleHost" or download and install [Chat Bot Windows Service](https://drive.google.com/file/d/1HMag2ydp4c6IM4gt8sL2IrfnZk5tCLfO/view?usp=sharing).

+You can also generate your own installer by compiling the project 'Chatty.ChatBot.Service.Setup.Msi' but you'll need wix toolset for this.

 #### Steps
 1) Make sure [RabbitMq Server](https://www.rabbitmq.com/download.html) is installed and running on default ports.